 Biking in the Badlands

-Explore on two wheels in the Badlands.
+Explore the Badlands on two wheels.
 Bicycles are allowed on roads only, both paved and unpaved.
-Hiking trails, off-road and wilderness biking isn’t permitted.
+Hiking trails, off-road and wilderness biking aren’t permitted.

 Animals in the Badlands Area

-- Black Footed Ferrets–Thought to be exitinct and now thrive in Badlands National Park
+- Black Footed Ferrets–Thought to be extinct and now thrive in Badlands National Park

 - Bison